skysqlinc/skysql-docs/docs/Connecting to Sky DBs/README.md

 - ssl-verify-server-cert (if SSL is ON)

 !!!
 Note
+    💡 Unlike previous SkySQL versions, the current version no longer requires clients to supply the Server SSL Certificate for SSL connections.
+Customers who migrated from MariaDB corporation to SkySQL Inc can continue to use provided certificates (when using the previous SkySQL method for connecting).
+But, we strongly recommend moving to the connection properties as shown in the Connect window for your service.

+!!!
+Note
     💡 **There is a default config change in the 11.4.2 MariaDB client that requires SSL.
 This needs to be disabled by setting ```--ssl-verify-server-cert=0```.**

 ![Connect window example](connect_window.png)